Spiky-73/BetterInventory/Readme.md

 - Fixed Quick Move chain not ending when closing the inventory
 - Fixed recipes sometimes not been updated when guideTile changes
 - Fixed guideItem duplication when saving configs
-- Fixed wierd behaviour with Quick Move
+- Fixed weird behavior with Quick Move

 ### v0.2
 - Auto Equip items